Step One: First Contact and Clinical Consultation

 Step Two: Benefits Verification and Financial Consultation

-Step Four: Enrollment Paperwork
+Step Four: Enrollment Paperwork and Follow-Up Assessment

 At this point, a BCBA at IMPACT also provides parents with a handbook and client rights information.
 Parents and the BCBA review and finalize paperwork at a meeting before beginning ABA therapy.

-Step Five: Assessment
+Step Five: Authorization

 Step Six: Ready to start ABA therapy

-Depending on clinical capacity, the family may be placed on a wait list.
-In this case, the average wait time depends on individual specifics such as the times of day therapy will be held, staffing, etc. If the wait time is over 1 month, families will be provided with a packet of information of things they can do while they wait for services.
+Depending on clinical capacity, the family may be placed on a wait list*.
+In this case, the average wait time depends on individual specifics such as the times of day therapy will be held, staffing, etc.

 Contact us with questions about beginning ABA therapy at IMPACT.